GlenKPeterson/PdfLayoutManager/README.md

 Recent Changes
 ==============
+***0.7.6-ALPHA***
+ - DO NOT USE THIS!
+Severely broken for table contents - all goes in first cell!
+ - Changed cells to try to put as many elements in each line as possible (formerly put each new element on a new line)

 ***0.6.6-ALPHA***
  - Make sure Cells get their default style if none is specified (avoids a NPE).
  - Moved TestManual2 to no-package so it will prove that everything it needs is public.